Withstanding change

 Update on sites

-Each site has made progress undertaking building restoration work, designed to mitigate the impact of climate change on cultural heritage.
+Each site has made progress undertaking building restoration work, designed to mitigate the impacts of climate change on cultural heritage.
 The properties will become places where neighbours can gather to learn more about the impact of the climate on their own communities.

 Partnerships